 Once inhabited by the Ainu, they believed there are vast amounts of gold under the islands.
 While this is obviously up for debate, this is still a beautiful place to visit.

 “The eye candy of Zhangye” is a range of beautiful maintains offering a kaleidoscope of stunning colours.
 The Danxia landform is rich with unusual rock formations and colours which have contributed to its popularity over the years.

-The national park offers viewing platforms for the best areas to see what Danxia has to offer, a range of tourist busses and sightseeing cars are available inside the park ensure you see everything it as to offer.
+The national park offers viewing platforms for the best areas to see what Danxia has to offer, a range of tourist buses and sightseeing cars are available inside the park to ensure you see everything it has to offer.

 Be warned, that this location is only accessible via a 4-wheel drive and the removal or stacking of rocks found here is forbidden.